A Guide to Drupal + Magento Integration

 - Sep 2016 Work begins by Acquia, a SAAS technology provider co-founded by Drupal's creator, Dries Buytaert, on building a new commerce solution by integrating Drupal and Magento.

-- Oct 2016 Acquia announce major partnership with Magento Commerce, solidifying the technology maker's ecommerce prowess among platform providers.
+- Oct 2016 Acquia announces the major partnership with Magento Commerce, solidifying the technology maker's ecommerce prowess among platform providers.

 Who has used it?